Unsupervised Learning · Market Basket · 2025

 Broad campaigns vs niche opportunities

-Larger customer segments represent broad audiences where product recommendations or campaigns can reach many users.
-Smaller segments may reveal niche behaviors that are less visible at scale but potentially valuable for targeted promotions or specialized offers.
+Larger segments support broad campaigns and scalable recommendations.
+Smaller segments can reveal niche behaviors that are less visible at scale but valuable for targeted promotions or specialized offers.

 Tools Used